SumoLogic/sumologic-documentation/docs/search/search-cheat-sheets/log-operators.md

    <td><a href="/docs/search/search-query-language/transaction-analytics/transaction-operator">transaction</a></td>
    <td>The transaction operator is used to analyze related sequences of logs.
 No matter what type of data you're analyzing, from tracking web site sign ups, to e-commerce data, to watching system activity across a distributed system, the transaction operator can be used in a variety of use cases.</td>
    <td>_start_time<br/>_end_time</td>
-   <td>Tables generated with unordered data can be added to Dashboards, but Flow Diagrams cannot be added to Dashboards.<br/>Transaction by flow can't be used with Dashboards.</td>
+   <td>Tables generated with unordered data can be added to Dashboards, but Flow Diagrams cannot be added to Dashboards.<br/>Transaction by flow cannot be used with Dashboards.</td>
    <td><code>| transaction on sessionid fringe=10m <br/>with "Starting session *" as init, <br/>with "Initiating countdown *" as countdown_start, <br/>with "Countdown reached *" as countdown_done, <br/>with "Launch *" as launch <br/>results by transaction</code></td>
   </tr>
   <tr>